araffin/iclr-blogposts-2026/_posts/2026-04-27-sac-massive-sim.md

 Spoiler alert: [quite a few papers/code](#appendix-affected-paperscode) are affected by the problem described below.

 This post is divided into two main parts.
-The first part analyzes why SAC does not work out of the box in Isaac Sim environments (until the [quick fix](#quick-fix)).
+The first part analyzes why SAC does not work out of the box in Isaac Sim environments (until the [quick fix section](#quick-fix)).
-The [second part][#tuning-for-speed-part-ii] discusses how to tune SAC for speed and make it perform as good as PPO.
+The [second part](#tuning-for-speed-part-ii) discusses how to tune SAC for speed and make it perform as good as PPO.

 ## A Suspicious Trend: PPO, PPO, PPO, ...

 The story begins a few months ago when I saw another paper using the same recipe for learning locomotion: train a PPO<d-cite key="schulman2017proximal"></d-cite> agent in simulation using thousands of environments in parallel and domain randomization, then deploy it on the real robot.
-This recipe has become the standard since 2021, when ETH Zurich and NVIDIA<d-cite key="rudin2022learning"></d-cite> showed that it was possible to learn locomotion in minutes on a single workstation.
+This recipe has become the standard since 2021, when ETH Zurich and NVIDIA showed that it was possible to learn locomotion in minutes on a single workstation<d-cite key="rudin2022learning"></d-cite>.
 The codebase and the simulator (called Isaac Gym<d-cite key="makoviychuk2021isaac"></d-cite> at that time) that were published became the basis for much follow-up work<d-footnote>Like the <a href="https://www.youtube.com/watch?v=7_LW7u-nk6Q">BD-1 Disney robot</a></d-footnote>.

-As an RL researcher focused on [learning directly on real robots](https://proceedings.mlr.press/v164/raffin22a/raffin22a.pdf), I was curious and suspicious about one aspect of this trend: why is no one trying an algorithm other than PPO?<d-footnote>I was not the only one asking why SAC doesn't work: <a href="https://forums.developer.nvidia.com/t/poor-performance-of-soft-actor-critic-sac-in-omniverseisaacgym/266970">nvidia forum</a> <a href="https://www.reddit.com/r/reinforcementlearning/comments/lcx0cm/scaling_up_sac_with_parallel_environments/">reddit1</a> <a href="https://www.reddit.com/r/reinforcementlearning/comments/12h1faq/isaac_gym_with_offpolicy_algorithms">reddit2</a></d-footnote>
+As an RL researcher interested in learning directly on real robots, I was curious and suspicious about one aspect of this trend: why is no one trying an algorithm other than PPO<d-footnote>I was not the only one asking why SAC doesn't work: <a href="https://forums.developer.nvidia.com/t/poor-performance-of-soft-actor-critic-sac-in-omniverseisaacgym/266970">nvidia forum</a> <a href="https://www.reddit.com/r/reinforcementlearning/comments/lcx0cm/scaling_up_sac_with_parallel_environments/">reddit1</a> <a href="https://www.reddit.com/r/reinforcementlearning/comments/12h1faq/isaac_gym_with_offpolicy_algorithms">reddit2</a></d-footnote>?
 PPO benefits from fast and parallel environments<d-cite key="berner2019dota"></d-cite>, but PPO is not the only deep reinforcement learning (DRL) algorithm for continuous control tasks, and there are alternatives like SAC<d-cite key="haarnoja2018soft"></d-cite> or TQC<d-cite key="kuznetsov2020tqc"></d-cite> that can lead to better performance<d-cite key="huang2023openrlbenchmark"></d-cite>.

 So I decided to investigate why practitioners do not use these off-policy algorithms, and maybe why they don't work with massively parallel simulators.